hoprnet/docs-rpch-net/versioned_docs/version-Beta/guides/using-ethers.md

 ### Example Usage

-The example function demonstrates how to use the RPChProvider, in this case for a simple request to get the latest Ethereum block number:
+The example function demonstrates how to use the RPChProvider, in this case for a simple request to get the latest Ethereum block number and the balance of a specific Ethereum address:

 - Initialize the SDK with the client secret obtained from the RPCh dashboard.
 - Create an instance of RPChProvider with the RPC URL and initialized SDK.